• Skip to primary navigation

 Yellow curry paste

-I know you can buy curry pastes, but it will never compare to the taste of a curry paste made from scratch.
 Sure, it is a little bit of effort and you will feel like your arms are going to fall off after about 5 minutes of pounding the pestle and mortar.

 But it is so worth it.
 Plus, you can see it as your arm workout for the day.
+To save time, you could use a stick blender or food processor to make the paste.

 This Thai Yellow Curry Paste is made with fresh and vibrant ingredients like ginger, lemongrass, chilli and turmeric and it gives the curry so much more flavour.
 You also just make as much as you need, so you don't have a jar of curry paste in the fridge to forget about.

-Yellow curry paste in a stone mortar
+Yellow curry paste in a stone mortar.

 FAQs